Commercial Pizza Cutters: 4 Best Types for Pizzerias

 Wheel Pizza Cutter (Rotary Pizza Cutter)

-The classic wheel pizza cutter is a staple in many kitchens, recognized for its ease of use and ability to slice quickly.
-For commercial settings, these typically feature larger, sharper blades and heavy-duty construction.
+The classic wheel pizza cutter is a staple, recognized for its ease of use and quick slicing ability.
+Commercial versions feature larger, sharper blades and heavy-duty construction.

-• Advantages: Wheel cutters are generally straightforward to operate, making quick work of slicing through pizzas, especially thinner crusts.
-They are versatile and can also be used for other doughs like pastry or quesadillas.
-Many commercial models are designed for easy blade replacement.
+• Advantages: Wheel cutters are straightforward to operate, quickly slicing through pizzas, especially thinner crusts.
+They are versatile for other doughs like pastry and many commercial models allow for easy blade replacement.

-• Disadvantages: A common drawback is the potential to drag toppings, especially on pizzas with generous amounts of cheese or ingredients.
-They may also require multiple passes for very thick or crispy crusts, which can disrupt the pizza’s integrity.
-Cleaning around the wheel assembly can sometimes be challenging if not designed for easy disassembly.
+• Disadvantages: A common drawback is the potential to drag toppings, particularly on pizzas with generous cheese.
+They may require multiple passes for very thick or crispy crusts, which can disrupt the pizza’s integrity.
+Cleaning around the wheel assembly can be challenging if not designed for easy disassembly.

 Our Picks for the Best Pizza Cutter in 2026